tchak/colors-demo/README.md

 bundle exec rails
 ````

-Try it simultanaously in two browsers.
+Try it simultaneously in two browsers.
-You can try some query in your webinspector console.
+You can try some queries in your web inspector console.
 Look at the end of query.js file for the supported syntax.

 ````
 App.colorsController.all({likes: {$gt: 10}});